rtyler/brokenco.de/_posts/2022-06-09-alc-day-five.md

 Space.
 Force.
 Base.

-I caught a red light right at the entrace and took a number of pictures.
+I caught a red light right at the entrance and took a number of pictures.
 It is just as funny in real life as it is in that documentary with Steve Carell.
 I still cannot believe it's a real thing.